Vanraure Hachinohe

 Vanraure Hachinohe (ヴァンラーレ八戸, Vanrāre Hachinohe) is a football club based in Hachinohe, a city in the southeastern part of Aomori Prefecture in Japan.
-They currently play in the J3 League, Japanese third tier of professional football.
+They currently play in the J3 League, the Japanese third tier of professional football.

 Name origin

 The name Vanraure comes from the combination of two Italian words: derivante, meaning "origin"; and australe, meaning "southern".
 It thus refers to the origin of the club in the southern area of Hachinohe, in the former village of Nangō.